gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 * Remove existing items
 * Update any of the values

-This immutability isn’t just a restriction—it’s actually a **useful feature** in many situations.
+This immutability isn’t just a restriction it’s actually a **useful feature** in many situations.
 It helps protect the integrity of your data, ensures that fixed records aren’t accidentally altered, and provides clarity in your code about what is meant to remain unchanged.

 More examples: